zhengpingwan/WordToPDF/README.md

 [Download the latest version here](https://github.com/mayuso/WordToPDF/releases)

-### Versioning

-We use [Semantic Versioning 2.0.0](http://semver.org/) for versioning.
-For the versions available, see the [releases on this repository](https://github.com/mayuso/JMarkPad/releases).

 ### License

 This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details